trinhgiahuy/alien-shooter-template-rs/README.md

     - We need the nightly toolchain to compile a line of assembly to enable interrupts via a `libxil` C-FFI library.
 3. Install the cross-compiler:
     - `rustup target add armv7a-none-eabi`.
+4. Make sure you have Xilinx SDK installed.
+More information about installing Xilinx SDk at https://github.com/hegza/comp.ce.100-rust-exercise-guide.

 ## Build and run
 - Build the binary with predefined location for Xilinx SDK (TC219):